mattle/PSAnsiEscape/README.md

 - Windows Terminal
 - Most modern terminal emulators

 **Note:** Some older terminals or the legacy Windows console may have limited ANSI support.
+The invisible mode (`-Invisible`) may not be supported in all terminal environments, though the ANSI codes will still be generated correctly.

 ## License